-In a shoulder dislocation, there is separation of the humerus from glenoid of the scapula at the glenohumeral joint.
-The shoulder is exceptionally manoeuvrable and sacrifices stability to enable this increase in function.
+In a shoulder dislocation, there is separation of the humerus from the glenoid of the scapula at the glenohumeral joint.
+The shoulder is exceptionally manoeuvrable and sacrifices stability to enable an increase in function.
 Therefore, it is vulnerable to dislocation, and is the most commonly dislocated large joint.
 In fact approximately half of major joint dislocations seen in emergency departments are of the shoulder 1.

 This article contains a general discussion on shoulder dislocation.
 For specific dislocation types please refer to the following articles: